Fort Bribie

 The Fort Observation Post (FOP) was located in a large house (Buena Vista) near the coast at Caloundra.
 From here the batteries of Moreton Bay were commanded.
 The positions of the targets were deduced from the range finding apparatus (Depression Range Finder, DRF) and Barr & Stroud telescope.
 This information was then telephoned to the Fort Plotting Room (not shown on the above map) where the path of the target would be traced.
 Calculations were made for the required bearing and elevation of each gun to hit the target.
 Instructions were then passed to the gun crews for aiming the guns.
 Communications with FOP at Caloundra would be maintained until the command to fire was given.

-The beach in front of Fort Bribie - looking North to the Caloundra Port War Signal Station (arrowed).
 Low tide - looking South at Fort Bribie.
 Skirmish Battery and the RAN4 Indicator Loop Station are 18 km South.

 ACKNOWLEDGEMENTS

 My thanks to Marcus Richardson (Cultural Heritage Planner, Queensland Department of Environment & Heritage), Peter Marquis-Kyle (Conservation Architect), Scott Rogers (EPA, Bribie Island) and Ron Donald (Author, Fort Bribie) for their assistance in compiling this report.
-"Elements" referred to in the following photos are numbered according to the Bribie Island Fortifications Conservation Study (Queensland Department of Environment and Heritage, 1993) prepared by conservation architects Allom Lovell Marquis-Kyle Pty Ltd. "Building" numbers are according to the Fort Bribie Camp Layout - NAA File BP378/1.
-Copies of Ron Donald's book, "Fort Bribie", are available from the Bribie Island RSL, Toorbul St, Bribie Island, Q, Australia for A$7 posted within Australia.
+Useful sources are: Bribie Island Fortifications Conservation Study (Queensland Department of Environment and Heritage, 1993) prepared by conservation architects Allom Lovell Marquis-Kyle Pty Ltd; and Fort Bribie Camp Layout - NAA File BP378/1.

 A useful book on Sydney's Anti-Ship Defences 1939-1945 is "We Stood and Waited" by R. K. Fullford (Royal Australian Artillery Historical Society Inc., 1994).
 Wartime comments come personally from soldiers who were stationed there: the late Captain John McKenna - RAA Bribie Battery 1943, Graeme Jenkinson RAE and Cpl.
 Peter Pechy.
-My thanks to John Groves from Caloundra State High School for providing the War Diary of Bribie Heavy Battery and help locating the Command Post.
+My thanks to John Groves from Caloundra for providing the War Diary of Bribie Heavy Battery and help locating the Command Post.

 Note: GPS co-ordinates are based on WGD 84 datum.